 A cucumber with yellowing at the blossom end signifies an overripe cuke.
 Check the plants daily as the fruits grow fast and quickly mature.
 Pick often to encourage the vines to continue producing.

 To pick cucumbers use a kitchen knife or garden shear, cutting the stem just above the fruit.

 Store whole cucumbers in the fridge for a week to 10 days.
-Pop them in a plastic zipper bag and place in the crisper.
-Wrap cut cukes in plastic wrap, store in the fridge and eat as soon as possible.
+Pop them in a plastic zipper bag and place them in the crisper.
+Wrap cut cukes in plastic wrap, store in the fridge, and eat as soon as possible.